Llanfairpwllgwyngyll

 Location

-Today the village, signposted as Llanfairpwllgwyngyll and known locally as Llanfairpwll or even just Llanfair, is mainly visited for the large Pringles superstore which also owns the now redundant station building and sells "platform tickets", stamps passports, etc.
+Today the village, signposted as Llanfairpwllgwyngyll and known locally as Llanfairpwll or even just Llanfair, is mainly visited for the large Pringles superstore which, at the time of my visit, also owned the now redundant station building and sold "platform tickets", stamps passports, etc.

 It is, however, the station (now known simply as Llanfairpwll) which brought the village to fame.